catllian/cse15l-lab-reports/labreport5.md

  7036874417839042      2 -rw-r--r--   1 cathe    197609       1562 Feb  2 16:22 ./travel_guides/berlitz1/HandRLakeDistrict.txt
  ...
 ```
-Only the first 10 lines of output are shown because the actual output was to long to include.
-The output shows the directories and files within the ./travel-guides directories with the corresponding statistical information.
+Only the first 10 lines of output are shown because the actual output was too long to include.
+The output shows the directories and files within the ./travel-guides directory with the corresponding statistical information.

 ## Second Option: -name
 The option -name searches for and lists the files or directories with names that match the given name argument.

-For the first example, I searched the directory ./non-fiction/OUP for two existing files with the name ch10.txt.
+For the first example, I searched the directory ./non-fiction/OUP for two files with the same name ch10.txt.
 Command:
 ```
 $ find ./non-fiction/OUP -name ch10.txt